JJ/granada-off/text/graffiti.md

 the graffiti pneumonia and the street art flu.
 Is that a bad thing?
 Street art is not concentrated in a few blocks, or even a neighborhood.
-It is all over the place, it is evident and, well, it is in occasions a nuisance, so that is what the anonymous traveler called a *problem*.
-But in many more it is simply sublime.
-Which is why we say, paraphrasing the famous rock and roll riff, that Granada has got the graffiti pneumonia and the street art flu.
+It is all over the place, it is evident and, well, it is in occasions a nuisance, so that is why the anonymous traveler called it a *problem*, and many locals concur.
+But in many more ways it is simply sublime.
+Which is why we paraphrase the famous rock and roll riff above, as in flu is not a great thing, but rock and roll is.
+Same as graffiti.

 A quick primer on street art is in order here.
 Street art is anything created with artistic intent outdoors, and take the term *outdoors* in its wider meaning that might very well include any space that is not private *and* inhabited.

->Private and inhabited, though, might be considered fair game for
+> Private and vacant, though, might be considered fair game for
 > street art.
 In fact,
 > [some authors make a distinction between private property and *anything else*](https://www.researchgate.net/publication/270703439_El_Graffiti_y_el_sistema_del_arte),
 > that is, places that clearly belong to someone and other *loci* that